ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 {NOTE: }

 * A document identifier (**document ID**) is a string that is associated with the document.
-  It is globally unique in the scope of the database, no two documents in the same database will have the same ID.
+  It is globally unique in the scope of the database.
+No two documents in the same database will have the same ID.

 * Usually, the document ID will be composed of the collection name as the prefix, a slash and then the actual unique portion of the ID.
   But this is not a requirement, RavenDB doesn’t require that the collection prefix will be included within the document ID string.